mongodb/docs/source/includes/project-settings-ui.rst

          There is also a :guilabel:`User Preferences` timezone, which only affects the activity feed.

+  * - :guilabel:`Tags`

+    - Allows you to label and organize your projects with key-value pairs.
+To learn more, see :ref:`project-tags`.

   * - :guilabel:`Connect via Peering Only (GCP and Azure)`

     - Allows you to enable or disable connections between MongoDB